 alpha <- 0.05 qt(p=alpha/2, df=16) # left tail qt(p=1-alpha/2, df=16) # right tail

-Alternatively, because the t-distribution is symmetrical, you can find the critical value for the left tail, and the critical value for the right tail will be the same value but with a positive sign.
+Alternatively, because the t-distribution is symmetrical, you can find the critical value for the left tail, and the critical value for the right tail will be the same but with a positive sign.

 The t.test() function will automatically generate two-tailed confidence intervals, but you can also calculate them in longhand.
 We will see later that other statistics also follow a t-distribution, and we can also use the approach below to calculate confidence intervals on them.
 The general formula for the confidence interval on a statistic is: